ederc/tsalloc/README.md

 xalloc
 ======

-exchanging Singular&#39;s omalloc memory manager by any other malloc
+Exchange for Singular's omalloc memory manager in order to get a thread-safe Singular using, for example, systems malloc.